AskDavis/LG-Gram-17Z90N/README.md

 - Trackpad
 - Battery Settings
 - Webcam
-- USB-C (Sleep Crashes with dock)
+- USB-C
 - Brightness Keys
+- USB

 ### Partial Working
-- USB (Two of the 3 support hot plug)
+- USB-C (Sleep Crashes with dock)
+  - might be fixed with latest, dont have a dock to test
-- Left-side USB-A port.
+- Sleep

 ### Not Working
 - Thunderbolt
 - HDMI